Seattle-based American Seafoods to screen 2 more crews after most on third vessel test positive for COVID-19

 Last week, a crew member of the American Triumph tested positive and was hospitalized in Bellingham.
 A subsequent screening of other crew determined that 85 were positive.
 That vessel has returned to Seattle, and the crew members who tested positive are staying in lodging acquired by King County for COVID-19 patients.

-The American Triumph and the Northern Jaeger, as of Wednesday, are both in Bellingham, where the catch will be unloaded.
+The American Triumph and the Northern Jaeger, as of Wednesday, are both in Bellingham, where their processed fish is being unloaded.

 Last week aboard the Northern Jaeger, one crew member reported feeling ill and was transported to a hospital, where he tested negative for the coronavirus, according to the company’s statement.